 Tweezing is another cheap, at-home method, but more time consuming.
 Tweezing the entirety of both your legs is quite a task, but I know women who do it.
 Your legs will be hairless for days longer than shaving, and you save yourself a pile of money by foregoing waxing.
 The only thing you need to spend money on is your tweezers.
 You’ll want a good pair if you’re going this route, which are more expensive than you’d think.
 However, they are still loads cheaper than other leg hair removal options.
 Ingrown hairs may result.

 There are a ton of creams, gels, foams, and lotions available to help minimize leg hair.
-Depilatory products work by essentially dissolving your leg hair with chemicals.
-These can be lotions that will make hair less noticeable over time or foams that will eradicate hair a few minutes after application.
+Depilatory products work by basically dissolving your leg hair with chemicals.
+These can be lotions that will make hair less noticeable over time or foams that will eradicate hair within a few minutes after application.
 I’ve tried the latter option, and while it burned off my hair, it made my legs sting.
 On top of that, it did no better to keep hair away than shaving (time-wise).
 That might just be my experience.
 Be sure to follow each product’s directions.

 Waxing can be done at home or the salon.
 Home waxing is obviously going to be cheaper, but a salon will save you from potentially burning yourself with the wax.
 It’ll also probably be quicker, and you won’t be the one inflicting the pain.
-There are several varieties of wax to try, including all-natural, and you’ll find a recipe for making your own in the sidebar.
+There are several varieties of wax to try, including all-natural, and you’ll find a recipe for making your own below.
 Whichever you choose, follow the directions to avoid all kinds of damage to yourself.
 Reactions to waxing will differ (extreme pain or none; splotchy, red skin or none).

 Laser hair removal can get expensive, but it’s a fairly permanent method.
 This treatment for unwanted hair can take several sessions (3–8), but hair will be way less of a problem.
 A dermatologist will use a laser to blast away at your hair follicles, eventually damaging them enough to slow hair growth.
 This is fairly painless, but you will need to be very careful with your skin for a time afterwards.
 There are also possible side effects.
 These are generally only minor.
 However, there could possibly be blistering or color changes in your skin (especially if your skin is darker).

 Electrolysis is a permanent, painful, and expensive way to get rid of leg hair.
 A needle is inserted into a hair follicle and either a chemical or intense heat is added to destroy them.
 Multiple sessions may be necessary to completely eradicate hair, and sessions will be longer for larger areas.
-Your legs have a lot of surface area, so you might be in for quite the process (and possibly a quite painful one).
+Your legs have a lot of surface area, so you might be in for quite the process (and possibly quite the pain).
 But after all is said and done, your legs will be hair-free—permanently.

 Choosing a Method for Leg Hair Removal